adaltas/node-nikita/packages/java/src/keystore_add.coffee.md

             -alias #{config.name}
           """
           trap: true
-          code_skipped: 5 # OpenSSL exit 3 if file does not exists
+          code: [0, 5] # OpenSSL exit 3 if file does not exists
       catch err
         throw Error "OpenSSL command line tool not detected" if err.exit_code is 4 throw Error "Keystore file does not exists" if err.exit_code is 6